sigcsets/sigcse2022/_authors/affiliated.md

 **Proposals undergo review but not anonymous review.**  Affiliated events will be selected based on availability.

-**SIGCSE Supporters interested in holding an Affiliated Event should contact sigcse@dlplan.com for more information.**
+**SIGCSE TS Supporters interested in holding an Affiliated Event should contact sigcse@dlplan.com for more information.**

 ## How Should The Proposal Be Formatted?